apocist/MALSignatureDesigner/README.md

 MAL Signature Designer
 ====================

-Create MyAnimeList.net signatures dynamically with javascript<br>
+Create MyAnimeList.net signatures dynamically with javascript

 -------------------------------------------
 This app simply follows a javascript script to load one's Anime list, and allow users to signatures based on what the last shows they watched were.